aaronkyle/social-development/context/thematic-issues/migration.md

 ### On-going Stakeholder Engagement

-The projects should convene with local government and external stakeholders (e.g. NGOs and civil society partner organizations) to map options and approaches to accommodate in-migrants and jointly commit to strategic priorities.
+Projects should convene with local government and external stakeholders (e.g. NGOs and civil society partner organizations) to map options and approaches to accommodate in-migrants and jointly commit to strategic priorities.
 All stakeholders should cooperate to define appropriate roles in the co-management of population influx.
 Issues that are especially dependent on co-management include zoning, permitting, and regulatory codes for non-project construction activities (e.g. new housing structures or settlements), financial management of public services, and targeted management strategies for high risk groups (truck drivers, expatriate workers, sex workers, people from regions with higher HIV/AIDS prevalence etc.).

 The Community Development Plan’s Advisory Board structure should be utilised to channel community level (village to kabupaten) inputs into this migration planning, particularly as the CDP components will need to be significantly revised in light of migration impacts.
 So too the Yayasan Saloi needs to be brought in as a consulted entity during the migration management planning process.

+Communities

+The major burden and costs of influx will fall on the local population unless effective mitigation measures are taken.
+Preferences of the local community must therefore be taken into account in the design and implementation of migration management programmes and initiatives.

+The CSA revealed a general preference across all villages and stakeholder groups for healthcare-related community development programmes.
+As improvements to local healthcare systems and institutions is central to effective management of the potential negative effects of project-induced in-migration, special attention should indeed be made a first priority.
+To the extent that local people can be provided with vocational and professional training in health services, such measures should also be highlighted and emphasised.
+Project approaches to community healthcare support and capacity-building should be broadly publicised, with special attention given to community-consultation and feedback on component design and implementation.

+Companies shall engage a select group of community representatives1 to work with WBN and local government to brainstorm a menu of options for the Migration Management Plan.
+This community representative group must include women representatives and must be sensitive to maintaining balance in ethnic representation.
+Once developed, priority rankings for component options should be arrived at via a village-level musrenbang process.

+NGOs

+Civil society organisations and NGOs can be instrumental in facilitating implementation and monitoring of migration management programming and related initiatives.
+NGO partners should be chosen for their reputation and capacity for dealing with specific issues related to project-induced in-migration.
+As issues of health, labour, and social change figure most prominently into the concerns of project-affected populations, it is prudent for projects to begin by engaging civil society partners with expertise in these areas.

 ### Getting stakeholder buy-in for Data Collection